Iron Kingdoms

 Iron Kingdoms is a fantasy role-playing game, originally published by Privateer Press on July 1, 2004, for the d20 System, with several supplemental books released in following years.
 In 2012, Iron Kingdoms was newly released under a unique d6 rules system closely based on the rules for the miniature war games Warmachine and Hordes from which the Iron Kingdoms RPG is derived.
 The setting combines high fantasy and steampunk genres into what Privateer Press describes as "Full Metal Fantasy".
-Recently Privateer Press successfully kickstarted a new version based on Dungeons & Dragons 5th edition.
+In 2025, Privateer Press successfully kickstarted a new version based on Dungeons & Dragons fifth edition.

 Publication history

 The steampunk Iron Kingdoms setting was first seen in the initial publications by Privateer Press, an adventure trilogy consisting of The Longest Night (2001), Shadow of the Exile (2001) and The Legion of the Lost (2001), which was supplemented by the concurrent adventure Fool's Errand (2001) published only in PDF.
 These adventures won the first awards for Privateer Press, including ENnies for "Best World" and "Best Art".
 Privateer Press published two more Iron Kingdoms books the next year, the character primer Lock & Load (2002) and monster book The Monsternomicon (2002), and also stated they would publish a full Iron Kingdoms campaign setting book.
 After its first five role-playing game publications, Privateer Press next released the miniatures combat game Warmachine: Prime (2003), which was also set in the Iron Kingdoms.
 Privateer Press finally released the Iron Kingdoms campaign setting book in two parts as Full Metal Fantasy volume 1 (2004) and volume 2 (2005), using the OGL instead of the d20 licence that Privateer had used to publish its earlier RPG materials.
 The Iron Kingdoms world received additional development for its mechanical entities in Liber Mechanika (2005), its setting in Five Fingers: Port of Deceit (2006), and more of its monsters in Monsternomicon Volume II (2007).
 Privateer Press published the No Quarter magazine to provide support for the role playing and miniatures aspects of the Iron Kingdoms, but later focused more on the miniatures and fiction for Iron Kingdoms.